mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 DRIFTERS AND THE DRAFT You may attempt to enlist in one career each term if you are not continuing with an existing career.
 If you fail to qualify for a new career, you have two options.
 You can either apply to the draft, and be randomly sent to one of the military services, or you may spend that term travelling as a Drifter, without true career or purpose.
 A Traveller may only enter the draft once in their lifetime unless otherwise stated.

 THE CONNECTIONS RULE During Traveller creation, the aim is to not only to create interesting histories for Travellers through career decisions, events and mishaps but also to ensure Travellers know one another before the campaign begins.
-This avoids every campaign starting with the words ‘right, you all meet in the starport bar...’.
+This avoids every campaign starting with the words 'right, you all meet in the starport bar...'.
 In Traveller, you will all know one another to some degree and can get stuck into adventuring straight away.

 If two Travellers agree, then any event rolled for one Traveller can involve another.
 Only one Traveller needs to have rolled the specific event, though you will find it more exciting if Travellers can link events together (this is why it is best to create Travellers as a group activity, going through terms one-by-one together).

 If an event can be linked between two Travellers in this way, then they both get one extra skill of their choice.
 You may gain a maximum of two free skills from the connections rule and each connection must be with a different Traveller.
 For each connection you make, you may gain any skill but cannot bring a skill above level 3 using this rule nor may you take the Jack-of-all- Trades skill.

 For example, Erik is working as an Agent and he rolls an undercover mission (event number 8 on the Agent Events table).
-Erik’s player suggests that Erik could have met Kathya while on this mission and Kathya’s player agrees.
+Erik's player suggests that Erik could have met Kathya while on this mission and Kathya's player agrees.
 They then discuss exactly what happened during the mission and this begins to form previous history for both Travellers.
 Both Erik and Kathya will then gain an extra skill because of this.

 Draft Table 1D Career (assignment)
 | 1 | Navy (any) |